 All admissions materials—including test scores and references—must be received and reviewed by the music education faculty.
 The faculty will then discuss and vote if an applicant warrants an interview.

 Dr. Kinney, as area head of Music Education, will then contact applicants to notify them of the results of the faculty vote.
 If an interview is granted, Dr. Kinney will schedule an interview for the applicant with members of the Music Education faculty.

 Admission may be considered for any semester; however, funding support most often is available to students matriculating in autumn.
 For students seeking a University Fellowship, the admissions process must be completed by late November of the preceding year.
 Fellowship awards are announced by mid-March.
 Graduate Teaching Associate positions are usually awarded during March and April for the following academic year.

 - An applicant whose master's degree was not in music education may apply.
 However, if admitted, the student's initial course work will likely involve master's level courses.
 Also, unless scores already are available, the Graduate Record Exam (GRE) must be taken.

-- Ohio State Master of Arts graduates, and those applicants changing degree programs, must (a) complete the items listed above, (b) send a letter to Dr. Gillespie asking for admission to the program, and (c) obtain three letters of reference that address their potential for doctoral level work in music education.
+- Ohio State Master of Arts graduates, and those applicants changing degree programs, must (a) complete the items listed above, (b) send a letter to Dr. Kinney asking for admission to the program, and (c) obtain three letters of reference that address their potential for doctoral level work in music education.